anfe67/EUROBIS-QC/README.md

 - SQLITE Database Lookups
 - External REST API Calls

-The bulk of the QC logic is in the **eurobisqc** package.
+The bulk of the QC calculations happen in the **eurobisqc** package.
 The QCs rely on local logic (for instance to verify presence and validity of latitude and longitude, min/max depth or validity of dates), or on calls to external REST APIs (for instance the pyxylookup API to verify that a point is at sea and which is the point's depth).